huginandmunin/aws-stepfunction-parallel-lambda/README.md

 ```
 TOPIC_ARN = 'arn:aws:sns:MY-REGION:MY-ACCOUNT-ID:qc-results-group1'
 ```
-updating MY-REGION and MY-ACCOUBT-ID as needed.
+updating MY-REGION and MY-ACCOUNT-ID as needed.

 You might want to test the functions locally from the command line before deploying.
 Let's start with the ```start-qc.py``` script,